top of page

 This Video Loft was cannibalized from the defunct fast-food chain, The Red Barn.
 Back in the '70s, my mom contracted food poisoning at a Red Barn location (not this one), and was in a coma for five days.
 The hospital told my dad that they weren't sure she was going to make it.
 If she hadn't, you wouldn't be reading this article!

-Here's how the store was laid out: They took out the tables, and put in aisles of tapes.
+Here's how The Video Loft was laid out: They took out the tables, and put in aisles of tapes.
 It could have been done overnight, and maybe it was.
 Even the counter where customers would have placed their orders was still there.
 It may have been the same cash register.
 Looking back, it was a weird setup, but nobody cared.
 This Video Loft location was closed by the late '90s.
-(All of the dates in this article are from memory and should not be taken as gospel.)
+(Unless stated otherwise, the dates in this article are from memory and should not be taken as gospel.)
 I remember these guys having a great horror lineup.
 I once got a promotional paper cutout Thing from The Addams Family movie here.

 Unfortunately, the building has since been demolished, and you can bet that whatever is eventually built there won't be nearly as awesome.
 (Unless it's an arcade, which is about as likely as another video store.)